Léo Pereira (footballer, born 1996): Loan to Orlando City

+Breakthrough

+Back to Atlético for the 2018 season, Pereira was initially a backup under head coach Fernando Diniz, before becoming a starter under Tiago Nunes and finishing the year with six goals.

 Flamengo

-On 28 January 2020 Flamengo signed Pereira from Athletico Paranaense in a €6.1m transfer.

-On 27 January 2023 Pereira extended his contract with Flamengo until 31 December 2027.
+On 28 January 2020, Flamengo signed Pereira from Athletico Paranaense in a €6.1m transfer.
+On 27 January 2023, established as a first-choice, he extended his contract with the club until 31 December 2027.

+In an impressive 2025 campaign, Pereira emerged as one of the most utilized players in the squad, appearing in 63 matches with 62 starts.
+He scored six goals and providing one assist during the year, with 22 key passes and a 92% pass completion rate.

 International career

+Youth

 Pereira has made twelve appearances across two age levels for the Brazil national team.
 He received his first call up to the U17s when he was selected for the 2013 South American Under-17 Football Championship in April.
 He made two appearances in Argentina against Peru and Venezuela.
 His final U17 caps came in October and November when he was called up for the 2013 FIFA U-17 World Cup in the United Arab Emirates.
 The first coming in the Group Stage against Honduras and the second in a quarter-final penalty shoot-out defeat to Mexico in which Pereira scored a spot-kick in the shoot-out.

 Two years later Pereira appeared in five of Brazil's 2015 South American Youth Football Championship matches, with two caps coming against Colombia and the other three coming against Uruguay, Paraguay and Peru who he also scored against.
 Later that year he played in three of Brazil's 2015 FIFA U-20 World Cup matches.
 The first two came in the Group Stage against Hungary and North Korea, he scored a goal against the latter, and his last U20 World Cup cap was versus Senegal in a 5–0 semi-final win.
 Brazil subsequently made it to the final which they lost to Serbia, Pereira was an unused substitute.

+Senior

+After being included several times on the pre-lists for the national team, Pereira finally was called by Carlo Ancelotti for the main Brazil squad on 16 March 2026, for friendlies against France and Croatia, on the final months of preparation building up the squad prior to the 2026 FIFA World Cup.
+He made his full international debut ten days later, starting in a 2–1 loss against the former.

+On 18 May 2026, Pereira was included in Ancelotti's 26-man squad for the World Cup.